 A big challenge is to find ways of speaking about overexposure without sounding judgmental.
 It is easy to tell parents not to use screens but if quickly comes to sound as if you are telling them off.
 Often this produces feelings of guilt.
-Only rarely, it helps them actually change the way they use screens.
-In the worst case, you might end up isolating parents further, making them feel too embarrassed to raise the topic again.
+Only rarely, it helps them actually change the ways they use screens.
+In the worst case, you might end up isolating parents further, making them feel too embarrased to raise the topic again.
 It's important to realise that if parents rely on screens it's because the screen is doing something for them.
 Often it's fulfilling certain functions usually performed by the parent, freeing up time for rest.
-You could say that one challenge of the healthcare professional is diagnosing overexposure, while another is diagnosing diagnosing overexposure, while another is diagnosing overexposure.
+You could say that one challenge off the healthcare professional is diagnosing overexposure, while another is diagnosing why this overexposure is taking false in the first place.
+An overreliance on screens is a symptom of an underlying problem.